What is Letterboxd?

 Letterboxd is missing a vital feature!
 Who should I tell?

 Please direct your feedback here.
-We have lots of plans brewing and would welcome your thoughts on the site’s future direction.
+We have lots of plans brewing and would welcome your thoughts on the service’s future direction.